Audi R8 (Type 4S): R8 LMS GT4

 Audi Sport introduced a version of the R8 for GT4-class racing at the 2017 New York International Auto Show held in April.
 The GT4's 5.2-litre V10 engine is rated at a maximum power output of 496 PS and 550 Nm of torque.
 Like the LMS GT3, the GT4 also uses a rear-wheel-drive drive layout.
 Performance figures include a 0-97 kph acceleration time of 3 seconds and a top speed of 250 kph depending on racing conditions.
 The car has a dry weight of 1460 kg.
-The GT4 is eligible to compete in 13 world wide racing series and is designed to be an entry level racing model for amateur racing drivers.
+The GT4 is eligible to compete in 13 world wide racing series and is designed to be an entry-level racing model for amateur racing drivers.

 R8 LMS (GT2)

-The Audi R8 LMS GT2 was unveiled by audi at the 2019 Goodwood festival of speed.
+The Audi R8 LMS GT2 was unveiled by Audi at the 2019 Goodwood festival of speed.
 The car has features a high-performance engine with 640 hp, making it the most powerful car in the history of Audi customer racing.
 The car is eligible to compete in any series featuring the SRO GT2 class.
 The car has seen a lot of success, including an overall win at the 2022 24 hours of Zolder.
+In 2023, a road legal version of the R8 LMS GT2 was creating by German racing team and tuner Abt Sportsline, called the XGT.